What do we do?

 At the Evolutionary Bioinformatics Group we are mainly concerned with determining the role of evolutionary innovation and constraint in animals.
 For this, we develop methods and databases to extract reliable information from genome and transcriptome data.
 These databases include Bgee, a database for gene expression evolution, Selectome, a database of positive selection.
 In developing these resources, we also conduct research on ontologies, biocuration, and high-performance computing.
 Our biological focus is to link Evo-Devo with phylogenomics.
 We notably study the role of gene duplication in divergence between genes and between species.

-The group also participated in writing two papers resulting from the master’s degree course “Sequence a genome”, a course during which master’s degree students sequence, assemble and annotate new bacterial genomes.
-This course is a highlight of the Molecular Life Sciences master’s degree at UNIL, and the papers are based directly on the students’ work during the class: dx.doi.org/10.3389/fmicb.2015.00101 and dx.doi.org/10.1111/1462-2920.12498.
+The group has participated in a new paper resulting from the master’s degree course “Sequence a genome”, a course during which master’s degree students sequence, assemble and annotate new bacterial genomes, for the first time using PacBio and RNA-seq.
+The paper is based directly on the students’ work during the class.